 Louisiana Revised Statue 39:1303 requires that "all action necessary to adopt and otherwise finalize and implement the budget for an ensuing fiscal year shall be taken in an open meeting and completed prior to the end of the fiscal year in progress."
 Budgeted revenues were in line with actual revenues.
-Actual expenditures were in line with budgeted expenditures.
+Actual expenditures were in not line with budgeted expenditures due to capital outlay purchases.